learnlatex/learnlatex.github.io/en/help.md

 If you use the LaTeX online system, then the PDF output from running an example is shown using [PDF.js](https://mozilla.github.io/pdf.js/) by default.
-This provides consistent behaviour over the widest range of browswers.
+This provides consistent behavior over the widest range of browsers.

 If you would prefer to use your browser's default PDF reader (either its built in one, or an external application that you have configured)